MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerapps.md

 ---
 title: Use Your Data to Create an App| Microsoft Docs
-description: You can make your Financials data available as a data source and specify an OData URL of your web services to build a business app using PowerApps.
+description: You can make your Business Central data available as a data source and specify an OData URL of your web services to build a business app using PowerApps.
 services: project-madeira
 documentationcenter: ''
 author: edupont04